alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - The reviewer can sanity-check the concrete changes—for example, a refactoring should not affect the generated JSON at all.
 - You can inspect line annotations by multiple authors across different versions at both the generated and abstracted level.
 This is useful for auditing changes.
-- You don’t need to run Jsonnet at runtime, which can help to limit complexity, binary size, and/or risk exposure.
+- You don't need to run Jsonnet at runtime, which can help to limit complexity, binary size, and/or risk exposure.

 **Cons**

 - The generated JSON is not necessarily readable—for example, if it embeds long strings.
-- The JSON may not be suitable for checking into version control for other reasons—for example, if it’s too large or contains secrets.
+- The JSON may not be suitable for checking into version control for other reasons—for example, if it's too large or contains secrets.
 - Merge conflicts may arise if many concurrent edits to separate Jsonnet files converge to a single JSON file.

 ### Middle of the Road: Evaluate at Build Time